linagora/esn-frontend-account-inbox/README.md

 # esn-frontend-account-inbox
-ntermediary frontend module for Inbox and account
+intermediary frontend module for Inbox and account